JWiseman-git/ML-AI-Python-Learning/README.md

 **Venv**
 The variety of projects requires diverse and rare package usages - an virtual environment is therefore used to keep distinct package types contained.

+#### Using the custom environment when running in PyCharm

+Instructions on how to force PyCharm to work in the virtual environment: https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html

 #### Running a project script in CMD line
 Best performed the first time - as alongside this any requirements can be downloaded easily.